Associate Dean, School of Nursing:

-Professor: Harris; Associate Professors: Meinersmann, Moody, Randall (Carla), Samia, Sepples; Assistant Professors: Fackler, Gottlieb, Lyden, Randall (Cynthia), Sarton, Schroeder, Thompson-Leavitt; Instructors: Caton-Lemos, Dvorak; Lecturers: Darus, Goldenberg, Korenkiewicz, Larsen, Pearl, Vickerson; Adjunct: Moore-Littlefield; Professors Emeritae: Childs, Hart, Spross; Associate Professors Emeritae: Burson, Fournier, Healy, Johnson, Keith, Lawson, Normandeau, Peake-Godin, Rodgers, Tiffany, Tukey, Vines, Woods Smith; Assistant Professor Emerita: Nealand; Instructor Emerita: Elliott
+Professor: Harris; Associate Professors: Meinersmann, Moody, Randall (Carla), Samia, Sepples; Assistant Professors: Fackler, Fuller, Lyden, Randall (Cynthia), Schroeder, Thompson-Leavitt; Instructors: Caton-Lemos, Dvorak; Lecturers: Darus, Goldenberg, Korenkiewicz, Larsen, Thayer, Vickerson; Adjunct: Moore-Littlefield; Professors Emeritae: Childs, Hart, Spross; Associate Professors Emeritae: Burson, Fournier, Healy, Johnson, Keith, Lawson, Normandeau, Peake-Godin, Tiffany, Tukey, Vines, Woods Smith; Assistant Professor Emerita: Nealand; Instructor Emerita: Elliott

-The School of Nursing (SON) offers programs leading to a bachelor of science with a major in nursing, a master of science with a major in nursing and a doctor of nursing practice.
+The School of Nursing offers programs leading to a bachelor of science with a major in nursing, a master of science with a major in nursing, and a doctor of nursing practice.
 In addition, it offers a minor in holistic and integrative health and a certificate in holistic health.
 Study options are available for registered nurses seeking to attain a baccalaureate or master's degree in nursing and for students who hold a baccalaureate degree in another field who are interested in a baccalaureate or master's degree in nursing.
-The nursing programs are approved by the Maine State Board of Nursing.
-The baccalaureate and master's programs at USM are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036 (202) 887-6791.
+The pre-licensure programs are approved by the Maine State Board of Nursing.
+The baccalaureate and master's programs at USM are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001 (202) 887-6791.

 The University of Southern Maine School of Nursing is dedicated to advancing the health and well-being of its community through the education of caring and competent nurses prepared for the challenges of 21st century nursing practice.

 Baccalaureate nursing education is guided by theory and knowledge from nursing science, the arts and humanities, the social sciences, and the biological sciences.
 It builds on this background to advance the art and science of nursing using informatics, technology, and evidence to address issues of quality and safety.
 In an effort to deliver compassionate and ethical care, students develop a broad understanding of social structures as they gain awareness and respect for individuals.
 Nursing students develop an understanding of how systems affect the health and well-being of diverse communities, families, and individuals across the lifespan.
-In an ever-changing, complex, and global world our graduates will have generalist nursing knowledge, orientation to leadership, and a focus on the growing needs of an aging population.
+In an ever-changing, complex, and global world, graduates from the School of Nursing will have generalist nursing knowledge, orientation to leadership, and a focus on the growing needs of an aging population.

 The University of Southern Maine School of Nursing undergraduate nursing program embraces the Maine Nurse Core Competencies (2013), AACN Baccalaureate Essentials (2008), and the University of Southern Maine’s Core Curriculum Learning Outcomes (2011) as foundational to the curriculum.